 Drug traffickers in Fort Collins fuel the devastating effects which methamphetamine inflicts on health and public safety by moving the drug into the city from Denver.
 Most of the supply of methamphetamine which pervades Fort Collins is manufactured in Mexico.
 Law enforcement has been working to protect the residents of Fort Collins from methamphetamine traffickers and their dangerous product.
 In 2017, the Northern Colorado Drug Task Force arrested the members of a methamphetamine trafficking conspiracy, many of whom operated in Larimer County.

-Since 1999, over 3,000 Colorado residents have lost their lives to an opioid overdose, and the number of deaths caused by opioids has been increasing every year throughout the state.
+Since 1999, over 3,000 Colorado residents have lost their lives to an Opioid overdose, and the number of deaths caused by opioids has been increasing every year throughout the state.
 In 2016, 536 people died in Colorado after suffering an overdose on at least one opioid, often either heroin or a synthetic painkiller.
 Opioids killed at least 500 more people in Colorado in both 2017 and in 2018.
 Although methamphetamine has surpassed opioids as the deadliest drug in Colorado, the opioid epidemic is still a major problem for the state and for Fort Collins.
-The growing prevalence of fentanyl, a synthetic opioid, has contributed greatly to the epidemic in Colorado, although many Coloradoans are still dying from overdoses on prescription opioids which they obtain legally as medication.
+The growing prevalence of Fentanyl, a synthetic opioid, has contributed greatly to the epidemic in Colorado, although many Coloradans are still dying from overdoses on prescription Opioids which they obtain legally as medication.

 Marijuana legalization in Colorado has given law enforcement greater time and resources to control more dangerous drugs, especially illegal opioids and methamphetamine.
 Although marijuana is legal in Fort Collins, the drug is not necessarily safe.
 Habitual marijuana use can have negative physical and psychological consequences and may cause someone to experiment with more intense and addictive drugs.